SynixeContractors/Documents/certs/anti-tank/mat.md

 Alternative to the fire control optic is to use short range sight mounted on the base version of PSRL-1 (like unmaginfied red dot or holographic sight).
 Such sights are not adjustable for drop and zero and must be practiced and learned by a skilled operator.
 Such usage while not recommended allows an operator to have better situational awareness.

-### MAAWS (Multi-Role Anti-Armor Anti-Personnel Weapon System) Mk4 Mod 1

-The MAAWS provides a high rate of fire and the ability to fire up to 1,000 meters.
-It is the primary MAT weapon.

-!> The MAAWS has significant backblast.
-Do not fire the weapon while against a wall or other structure that will redirect the overpressured air back towards you.
-Exercise caution when firing the weapon.

-The MAAWS Mk4 Mod 1 has three different types of projectiles:

-**HE 44**: High Explosive 44, use against lightly armored vehicles and bunkers.

-**HEDP 502**: High Explosive Dual Purpose 502, use against medium armored vehicles and infantry.

-**HEAT 55**: High Explosive Anti-Tank 55, use against medium armored vehicles.

-**HEAT 655 CS**: High Explosive Anti-Tank 655, Like HEAT55 but can be fired from confined spaces.

-**HEAT 75**: High Explosive Anti-Tank 75, use against medium to heavily armored vehicles.

-**SMOKE 469**: Smoke 469, use to provide long-range, long-lived smoke cover.

-**ILUM 502**: Illumination 502, use to provide wide area battlefield illuminations.

 ### Buddy loading